SECURITIES AND EXCHANGE COMMISSION

 To the Stockholders of Unum Therapeutics Inc.:

 We cordially invite you to attend a Special Meeting of Stockholders of Unum Therapeutics Inc. The Special Meeting will be held at 200 Cambridge Park Drive, Suite 3100, Cambridge, MA 02140 on March 9, 2020 at 9:00 a.m.
 Eastern Time.
 The purposes of the meeting are:

 to approve a stock option exchange program for certain eligible employees, including certain of our executive officers, to exchange certain outstanding stock options for stock options with a lower exercise price; and

 to transact such other business as may properly come before the Special Meeting and any adjournments or postponements of the Special Meeting.

 Your vote is important.
 Whether or not you are able to attend the Special Meeting in person, it is important that your shares be represented.
-To ensure that your vote is recorded promptly, please vote as soon as possible, even if you plan to attend the Special Meeting, by submitting your proxy via the Internet at the address listed on the proxy card or by signing, dating and returning the proxy card.
+To ensure that your vote is recorded promptly, please vote as soon as possible, even if you plan to attend the Special Meeting, by submitting your proxy via the Internet at the address listed on the proxy card, by toll-free telephone or by signing, dating and returning the proxy card.

 |By order of the Board of Directors,|

 FOR THE SPECIAL MEETING OF STOCKHOLDERS

 When are this proxy statement and the accompanying materials scheduled to be sent to stockholders?

 On or about February 18, 2020, we will begin mailing our proxy materials, including the Notice of the Special Meeting, this proxy statement and the accompanying proxy card or, for shares held in street name (i.e. held for your account by a broker or other nominee), a voting instruction form.